 BCC has been a part of my life since I was 6 years old.
 I wasn’t in the choir then but my older sister was.
 It’s baffling to think that in the fall I’ll be enrolled in Fisher College.
 I officially joined BCC when I was a fourth grader and was placed in Villa Victoria (back when that was a thing) with conductors Mr. Reynolds and Ms. Howe.
 I remember my favorite part of going to rehearsal was playing in the park outside of the building with other members of the choir.
 My second favorite part hands down was being part of the back row, that meant I was tall.
 I then traveled up to CI, went on to CIA, had two years in CC and finally made my way up to Premier Choir!
 My first holiday concert stays engraved in my memory.
 I was dropped off early because my sister had an earlier call time and to pass the time I helped fold some programs.There were some older members of a choir wearing red jackets and I was a little shy and felt awkward.
 I think they could tell, so they started a conversation with me.
 They even sang one of their songs.
 I was amazed at their performance so, naturally, Carol of the Bells became my favorite holiday song.
 When I heard them I knew that’s where I wanted to be.
 So I stayed, and learned, and got my very own red jacket this year!
 I used to think of BCC as just another activity to go to.
 But as I attended more rehearsals it began to grow on me.
 I started seeing it as a message and a change that I wanted very much to be a part of.
 I grew stronger connections with my conductors, a stronger understanding of the music and the messages behind them.
 I even started enjoying singing.
 BCC enabled me to sing and tour amazing places.
 Places that I never would have expected possible for me, such as Montreal, Carnegie Hall, Rockport, the ICA and SYMPHONY HALL.
 I was able to sing with all my siblings (my sister an alumna, my sister in CC, and my two brothers in DI) in Symphony hall!
 Who does that?
 There is so much that BCC has given me and taught me.
 Friends I would never have crossed paths with if it weren’t for being in the chorus.
 So many opportunities, so many beans!
 I owe a debt of gratitude to all my conductors, my parents and my sister and siblings for continuing the Mejia-BCC family legacy.
 Thank you for this truly incredible experience!
 Seniors, We made it!!

 When I first auditioned for the Boston Children’s Chorus, I was in the fifth grade, oblivious as to how much of my time I would dedicate to this organization.
-I made it into Dorchester Intermediate, but couldn’t actually attend the following year.
-I auditioned the next year and entered Central Intermediate as a confused sixth grader whose only choral experience was fifth grade choir at my elementary school.
+I made it into First Parish to Dorchester Intermediate Choir, but couldn’t actually attend the following year.
+I auditioned the next year and entered Central Intermediate Choir as a confused sixth grader whose only choral experience was fifth grade choir at my elementary school.
 Over the years, I spent my Mondays, Wednesdays, and Saturdays with Mrs. Adams, until junior year, when I was promoted to Premier Choir.
 BCC has become such an integral part of my life that I don’t know who I am without it.
 It’s almost a running joke with my school friends because of how much I talk about it.
 “Wait, Emily, are you in BCC?
 I had… absolutely no idea!”
 BCC has pushed me to become a better person, both as a musician and as an active member of my community.
 The musical excellence I’ve achieved with BCC is unparalleled with any other choir I’ve ever sung in, and the people I’ve met have been the most diverse, talented, intelligent people I’ve had the privilege of encountering.
 In the fall, I will be attending the University of Washington in Seattle as a premed student.
 I’m extremely thankful for everything BCC has given me and how much it truly has changed my life.

 Unlike most, I was not introduced to Boston Children’s Chorus in the most happy way.
 My grandmother was sick with cancer and in the hospital.
 She turned on the TV on January 15th to find a group of kids singing in red jackets.
 It brought her to tears.
 It wasn’t in her wildest dreams that 9 years later, her granddaughter would be one of those kids in a red jacket.
 I joined BCC when I was 9 years old.
-I started in Central Intermediate, then moved on to Concert Choir, and finally Premier Choir, where I have spent the last 3 years.
+I started in Central Intermediate Choir, then moved on to Concert Choir, and finally Premier Choir, where I have spent the last 3 years.
 My time in BCC has helped mold me into who I am today.
 I remember being a little fifth grader in choir with Mrs. Adams and overhearing a Premier Choir member talk about her recent trip to Jordan.
 I was amazed.
 The fact that she could travel the world with her friends while performing music kept me motivated to stay active in BCC for my chance to do the same.
 In 2017, I had the opportunity to travel to London with BCC to participate in the International Youth Choir Festival.
 This experience was the zenith of my BCC career.
 I was able to make friendships with people from South Africa, Israel, and more, while also strengthening bonds with my own choirmates.
 The skills that Boston Children’s Chorus has taught me about how to be a global citizen will aid me tremendously in the future as I plan on studying International and Global Studies at Elon University.
 Thank you to every conductor, singer, staff member, and board member that has made my BCC experience phenomenal.